Remember the one liners from childhood, like your momma’s so big that… and your momma wears combat boots….

 need friends who love us and our children and who understand this is more than

 We need y’all to pray for us and some days we need more.
 We won’t likely ask you or tell you we need

 it.
 That would feel like waving a white

 flag of surrender.
 We are thankful for

 the days you sense it.
 The days you come

 around the cubicle wall with Kleenex and hugs when you over hear the sounds

-We need you to understand why, when a simple question like “how’s the boys” cause us to break out into sobs and are never able to answer you.
+We need you to understand why, when a simple question like “how’s the boys”, cause us to break out into sobs and we are never able to answer you.
 We might need you to offer practical things

 like to cook dinner or pick up medications so we can just hold and love on our

 kids at the end of an especially rough day of battle.